Leo Hoegh

-Personal background
+Early life

-Hoegh's grandfather, Nels Peder Hoegh, left a farm in Denmark in 1866 to search for gold in Colorado.
+Hoegh was born on a farm in Audubon, Iowa in 1908, to William Hoegh, who was the president of the farmer Savings Bank of Elkhorn, Iowa, and Annie (Johnson) Hoegh.
+Nels Peder Hoegh, Hoegh's grandfather, left a farm in Denmark in 1866 to search for gold in Colorado.
 He invested much of his newfound fortune in farmland in Audubon County, Iowa, became a community leader, and upon his death left separate farms for each of his thirteen children.

-When Leo was born to Nels' son William in 1908, the household spoke Danish, and it was not until Leo attended school that he began to speak English.
+When Hoegh was born his family only spoke Danish, it was not until Leo attended school that he began to speak English.
 While his father ran a bank in nearby Elk Horn, Iowa, Leo decided to become a lawyer.

-He received a bachelor of arts degree from the University of Iowa in 1929, where he distinguished himself as a captain of the water polo team and as the founding president of Gamma Nu Chapter of Pi Kappa Alpha.
-He lettered in swimming and was selected for membership in A.F.I., forerunner to the national honor society, Omicron Delta Kappa.
+He received a bachelor of arts degree from the University of Iowa in 1929, where he distinguished himself as a captain of the water polo team and as the founding president of Gamma Nu chapter of Pi Kappa Alpha.
+He competed in swimming and was selected for membership the original Iowa Honor Society, forerunner to the national honor society, Omicron Delta Kappa.

 As Leo graduated from the University of Iowa College of Law in 1932, his father sold all of his assets in an unsuccessful effort to prevent the Elk Horn bank from failing.
 Leo started private practice in Chariton, the county seat of Lucas County in south central Iowa.

+He married Mary Louise Foster in 1936 and had two daughters.

-State legislative career
+State House

 In 1936, Hoegh was elected as a Republican to the first of his three terms in the Iowa House of Representatives, where he exhibited leadership and rose successively to become Republican Floor Leader and chairman of the Judiciary Committee.
 He also developed "a solid, orthodox reputation as an unrelenting penny pincher."
+He served from 1937 to 1942, resigning to join the war effort.
+While serving in the Iowa House, he also served as Chariton City Attorney from 1941 to 1942.

 World War II service

 Hoegh resigned from the Iowa legislature when he was called up for duty as a junior officer in the Iowa National Guard in 1942.

-Rising quickly in the U.S. Army, he became a lieutenant colonel and the operations officer for the 104th Infantry Division, nicknamed the Timberwolf Division, and wrote the operations orders that carried the 104th through to the Rhine and into Germany.
-For his gallant action during World War II, Hoegh received several decorations, including the Bronze Star with cluster, Croix de Guerre with palm, and Legion of Honor.
+Rising quickly in the U.S. Army, he became a Lieutenant Colonel and the operations officer for the 104th Infantry Division, nicknamed the Timberwolf Division, and wrote the operations orders that carried the 104th through to the Rhine and into Germany.

+For his gallant action during World War II, Hoegh received the following decorations: the Bronze Star with cluster, Croix de Guerre with palm, and Legion of Honor.
 It was during those months that he first came to the attention of General Dwight D. Eisenhower, then serving as the supreme allied commander.

-At war's end, when the 104th linked up with the Soviet forces in Germany, Lieut.
-Colonel Hoegh was in a group that flew behind the Soviet lines in a Piper Cub to establish liaison with Marshal Ivan Konev's advancing army.
+At war's end, when the 104th linked up with the Soviet forces in Germany, Lt.
+Col. Hoegh was in a group that flew behind the Soviet lines in a Piper Cub to establish liaison with Marshal Ivan Konev's advancing army.
 He wrote a history of the division, Timberwolf Tracks.